 - 3. The CIPFA Financial Management Code is designed to support good practice in financial management and to assist local authority bodies, including Integration Joint Boards, in demonstrating their financial sustainability. - 4.
 The detail and purpose of the report, along with the resulting action plan was reported to the Performance and Audit Committee in June 2023.
-It was recognised that some of the actions are longer-term and it was agreed that progress would be reviewed as part of annual governance arrangements.
+It was recognised that as some of the actions are longer-term, progress would be reviewed as part of annual governance arrangements.
+The last progress update was reported in June 2024.